 The NRF replies with the list of potential target AMF(s).
 The NRF may also provide the details of the services offered by the candidate AMF(s) along with the notification end-point for each type of notification service that the selected AMF had registered with the NRF, if available.
 As an alternative, it provides a list of potential target AMFs and their capabilities, and optionally, additional selection rules.
 Based on the information about registered NFs and required capabilities, a target AMF is selected by the initial AMF.

-If the initial AMF is not part of the target AMF set, and is not able to get a list of candidate AMF(s) by querying the NRF with the target AMF set (e.g. the NRF locally pre-configured on AMF does not provide the requested information, the query to the appropriate NRF provided by the NSSF is not successful, or the initial AMF has knowledge that the initial AMF is not authorized as serving AMF etc.) then the initial AMF shall forward the NAS message to the target AMF via (R)AN executing step 7(B); the Allowed NSSAI and the AMF Set are included to enable the (R)AN to select the target AMF as described in TS 23.501 [2] clause 6.3.5.
+If the initial AMF is not part of the target AMF Set, and is not able to get a list of candidate AMF(s) by querying the NRF with the target AMF Set (e.g. the NRF locally pre-configured on AMF does not provide the requested information, the query to the appropriate NRF provided by the NSSF is not successful, or the initial AMF has knowledge that the initial AMF is not authorized as serving AMF etc.) then the initial AMF shall forward the NAS message to the target AMF via (R)AN executing step 7(B); the Allowed NSSAI and the AMF Set are included to enable the (R)AN to select the target AMF as described in TS 23.501 [2] clause 6.3.5.

 7(A).
 If the initial AMF, based on local policy and subscription information, decides to forward the NAS message to the target AMF directly, the initial AMF invokes the Namf_Communication_N1MessageNotify to the target AMF, carrying the rerouted NAS message.
 The Namf_Communication_N1MessageNotify service operation includes the information enabling (R)AN to identify the N2 terminating point, and the full Registration Request message, and the UE's SUPI and MM Context if available.
 If the initial AMF has obtained the information from the NSSF as described at step 4b, that information except the AMF Set or list of AMF addresses is included.
 The target AMF then updates the (R)AN with a new updated N2 termination point for the UE in the first message from target AMF to RAN in step 8.